 The X-Men films have run the gamut from excellent to awful, and “Dark Phoenix” ultimately comes out middling.
 Though an improvement over “The Last Stand,” the X-Men’s swan song is a mixed bag that doesn’t feel like an end – much less a fitting one – for the influential franchise.

 2.5 out of 5 stars

-Rebecca Kivak is a copy editor and page designer at The Times-Tribune.
+Rebecca Kivak and Joe Baress write about movies for Take 2 blog.
+Together, they review current flicks and offer their insights into the latest movie news.
+Rebecca is a copy editor and page designer at The Times-Tribune.
 She started her career with Times-Shamrock Newspapers in 2005 and has won several professional journalism awards for page design and headline writing.
 She also covers NASCAR races from Pocono Raceway.
-Since 2013, Rebecca has reviewed movies for Take 2, which features reviews of current flicks and insights into the latest movie news.
-Contact: firstname.lastname@example.org; 570-348-9100 x5126; @TTRebeccaKivak
+Contact: email@example.com; 570-348-9100 x5126; @TTRebeccaKivak